daemonyeen/node-shell-executor/README.md

 npx nse update
 ```

-This command will create executables for your `.js` files.
+This command will create executables for your `.js` files (`.bat` for Windows, `.sh` for Linux).

 This way, if you add your commands directory to your environment variables (e.g. `$PATH` on Windows), you can run your commands directly from terminal without `npx nse` prefix:

 ```
 // in your terminal